tsanket8329/DSA-Practise/README.md

 Output:

 1000000000000 ⚠️ Constraints 1 ≤ ∣ 𝑠 ∣ ≤ 100 1≤∣s∣≤100 1 ≤ 𝑛 ≤ 10 12 1≤n≤10 12

+HACKERRANK 26: JAVA STRINGS DOCUMENTATION
+HackerRank – Java Strings Introduction

+A string is a sequence of characters.

+You are given two strings A and B consisting of lowercase English letters.

+🔹 Your task is to perform 3 operations: 1️⃣ Sum of lengths

+Print the sum of the lengths of string A and B.